 The Oberlin College Muslim Students Association provides religious, spiritual, and cultural opportunities for those who identify as Muslim.
-MSA’s membership is diverse in race, gender, practice, and Islamic interpretation, also comprised of men and women representing different parts of the Islamic diaspora: South Asian, Arab, African, and African American.
+MSA’s membership is diverse in race, gender, practice, and Islamic interpretation, also comprised of men and women representing different parts of the Islamic diaspora: Black American, South Asian, Arab, African, and all.
 Our members have different attitudes and interpretations of Islam, and the organization is sensitive and respectful to this diversity; however, we are all united by our common faith.
-We perform prayers together as much as possible but always on Friday, the most significant prayer of the week.
-Our prayers are held in our prayer room in Wilder 221 on Fridays at 1:00 p.m (subject to daylight savings).
-The prayer room is always available for use during Wilder’s operational hours for those who want to perform other prayers of the day.
+We perform prayers together as much as possible but always on Friday.
+The prayer room is always available for use during operational hours for those who want to perform other prayers of the day.

 Newman Catholic Community

 Advisor: David Dorsey